 How did it go last month?

-First of all I was finally able to put into words the reasons of my crisis with Japanese.
+First of all, I was finally able to put into words the reasons for my crisis with Japanese.
 It will take some time to solve the issues, but it’s a start.
 I did watch a few movies (you’ll find my recommendations below) and listened to music.

 I’m enjoying practising writing on Instagram.
 The language learning community is active and lively there and I like to see how everyone is doing and to be inspired.